Complete UK Dive Gear Checklist

 Learn from others' errors to avoid your own ruined dive days.

-Underestimating cold: Even summer UK diving is cold by global standards.
+Underestimating cold: Even summer cold water diving is cold by global standards.
 Always bring more thermal protection than you think you'll need.

 Forgetting the hood: Heat loss from your head is massive.
 A forgotten hood can make diving uncomfortable or unsafe.

-No SMB: Many UK sites have boat traffic.
+No SMB: Many dive sites have boat traffic.
 Surfacing without an SMB is dangerous.
 Always carry one, always deploy it.

 Dead batteries: Computer, torch, and camera batteries fail at the worst moments.
 Check before every trip.
 Carry spares.